hpcsheffield/2014-01-14-manchester/shell/README.md

 the system() call's argument to the shell, meaning you can do things
 like:

     [status, stdout] = system ('ls ~/somedir/');

-This assumes that your matlab is installed on Linux or Mac; the Windows matlab system call won't call a bash shell.
+This assumes that your matlab is installed on Linux or Mac; the Windows matlab system call won't call a bash shell; instead it calls the standard DOS shell.

+You can shortcut to calling a shell command with the ! character in matlab:

+    ! ls

 # Examining Files